-✓ Comment on your results in Table I. Is there an optimal number of threads?
-At what point increasing the number of threads causes an increase in processing time? • we a screenshot of the software running in the Terminal for $nthreads=5$ .
-It should show the computation time along with three 20-element sets of values for the output vector $\vec{f}$ (like in Fig. 3). • Pro vided file: mydata.bif.
-S Der MISSION monstration: In this Lab 3, the requested screenshot of the software routine running in the Terminal suffices.
-If you prefer, you can request a virtual session (Webex) with the instructor and demo it (using a camera). • ✓ omit to Moodle (an assignment will be created): One .zip file 1st Activity: The .zip file must contain the source files (.c, .h, Makefile), and the requested screenshot.
+Comment on your results in Table I. Is there an optimal number of threads?
+At what point increasing the number of threads causes an increase in processing time? • te a screenshot of the software running in the Terminal for $nthreads=5$.
+It should show the computation time along with three 20-element sets of values for the output vector \vec{f} (like in Fig. 3). • Pro vided file: mydata.bif.
+S MISSION • nonstration: In this Lab 3, the requested screenshot of the software routine running in the Terminal suffices.
+If you prefer, you can request a virtual session (Zoom) with the instructor and demo it. • omit to Moodle (an assignment will be created): One .zip file 1st Activity: The .zip file must contain the source files (.c, .h, Makefile), and the requested screenshot .
 The lab sheet (a PDF file) with the completed Table I and your comments TA signature: Date: